joaovam/Golang/README.md

 Repositorie used for learning Golang.

-Contains projects and codes made with golang, in order to practice and test a new language.
+Contains projects and codes made with golang, in order to learn a new language.